gidden/benchmarks/readme.rst

 the constraints section.

 The parents field allows for related materials to be specified in a more compact manner.
-Any child materials incorporate both their prescriped constraints as well as the constraints of their parents.
+Any child materials incorporate both their prescribed constraints as well as the constraints of their parents.

 Two examples of the material specification implemented in JSON are provided